 History buffs will appreciate simply wandering the designated Rondout-West Strand Historic District, as well as attractions like the Hudson River Maritime Museum, which nods to the region’s heritage via artifacts and historic vessels; the Trolley Museum of New York, showcasing vintage trolley and subway cars from around the globe (actual trolley rides are also available along the waterfront); and the Reher Center for Immigrant Culture and History, which hones in on immigrant history in the Hudson Valley.

 Find a sandy stretch for a Hudson River swim at Kingston Point Beach, a pleasant riverfront stroll at Kingston Point Rotary Park, or perhaps the boats bobbing about on the Rondout Creek alongside T.R.
 Gallo West Strand Park are more your speed.

-Indeed, from the Rondout, you can take to the waterways with narrated two-hour sightseeing cruises aboard Hudson River Cruises’ 300-passenger Rip Van Winkle; rent a kayak or canoe from A Day Away Kayak Rentals; or charter a sailboat from Tivoli Sailing Company or Hudson Sailing (both offer sailing lessons, too, as does the Riverport Sailing and Rowing School).
+Indeed, from the Rondout, you can take to the waterways with narrated two-hour sightseeing cruises aboard Hudson River Cruises’ 300-passenger Rip Van Winkle; rent a kayak or canoe from A Day Away Kayak Rentals; or charter a sailboat from Tivoli Sailing Company or Hudson Sailing.

 At the mouth of the Rondout Creek, the Rondout Lighthouse (1915) marks the last of three lighthouses to stand on the site and one of only seven remaining on the Hudson River.
 Accessible solely by boat (seasonal tours are run by the Hudson River Maritime Museum), you can also sneak a peek of the lighthouse on land, at Kingston Point Rotary Park.